 Here’s, in a nutshell, what makes for an effective outbound marketing strategy:

-Next step will be contacting the leads through emails.
+The next step will be contacting the leads through emails.
 Keep in mind that content is of utmost importance whether it’s outbound or inbound marketing.
 Pay attention to the content that is being sent to the leads through emails.
-After content comes personalization of emails, which is equally important.
-Surely, you don’t want people to dismiss your email thinking it’s a spam.
+After content comes the personalization of emails, which is equally important.
+Surely, you don’t want people to dismiss your email thinking it’s spam.
 Personalization will help you get the attention of your potential customers.

 Obviously, the first email you send will not be perfect and most probably won’t get replied to.
 You’ll need to keep creating new content.
 Experiment with the content of your emails, try different approaches, till you get to the most precise one that will compel your leads to reply and take notice.
 It would be a nice idea to create a set of emails that can help establish a connection between you and your leads.